-Children will regularly bring home reading books together with a reading record book in Foundation Phase and Key Stage 2.
+Children will regularly bring home reading books together with a reading record book.
 Talking together, sharing books and reading to each other is beneficial to your child's progress.

-Parents are welcome to use the home/school reading books as a means of communication in regard to reading with the class teacher in both Foundation Phase and Key Stage 2.
+Parents are welcome to use the home/school reading books as a means of communication in regard to reading with the class teacher.
 The teacher may also make notes for information.